Get

 Lakeland Terrier Dog on the field

 Among terriers, the Lakeland Terrier is perhaps the least well-known among dog enthusiasts.
 They look like a smaller, finer Airedale, but don’t let that fool you—the Lakeland is a scruffy, wiry-coated dog with a bubbly, social spirit all their own.
-Often called a big dog in a small dog’s body, the Lakeland Terrier is underappreciated due to their dwindling numbers and even at risk of being endangered.
-Let’s learn more about this little-known breed below, including what they’re like and how to care for them.
+Often called a big dog in a small dog’s body, the Lakeland Terrier is underappreciated due to their dwindling numbers, and they’re even at risk of being endangered.
+Let’s learn more about this little-known breed here, including what they’re like and how to care for them.

 Breed Overview